 Make sure that the font appears in another application to verify that the font is installed correctly.
 If the font doesn't appear in another application, reinstall the font.
 After you install a font, it is sometimes necessary to restart the computer for the font to become available.

 Solution 4: Replace missing fonts.

-Use the Find Font command to replace each instance of the missing font with an installed font.
+Use the Find/Replace Font dialog to replace each instance of the missing font with an installed font.

-The Find Font command doesn't replace fonts contained in imported graphics.
-If the missing font is in a placed EPS or PDF file, install the missing fon.
+- The Find/Replace Font dialog doesn't replace fonts contained in imported graphics.
+If the missing font is in a placed EPS or PDF file, install the missing font.
 Or, re-create the EPS or PDF file and embed the font.

 - Replacing a font can change the appearance of the document if the installed font takes up more or less space than the missing font.

 InDesign and InCopy check for missing fonts when opening files or importing text or graphics.
 If the application cannot locate a font, it returns an alert and lists the font in the Missing section of the Font menu.
 By default, InDesign and InCopy highlight all text with a substituted pink font.

 To disable this highlight, select File > Preferences > Composition (Windows) or InDesign > Preferences > Composition (macOS), and then deselect Substituted Fonts.